Michell-Matias-Tello/Excel/README.md

       RefreshAllData
-      Refreshes all pivot tables, charts, and slicers with updated data.
+      Refreshes all pivot tables, charts, and slicers with updated data

       ClearAllFilters
-      Resets all slicers to show all data (no filters applied).
+      Resets all slicers to show all data (no filters applied)

       UpdateDashboard
-      Recalculates all formulas and updates dashboard visuals.
+      Recalculates all formulas and updates dashboard visuals